victoriasof/fullstack-challenge-bigquery/README.md

 # Full stack challenge BigQuery

 Dynamically created results table based on data from a Google Cloud Project, accessible by API.

 Accessed Bigquery table called ‘demo_data.pricing’ in the ‘full-stack-challenge-323806’ project.

 When we add new rows to the bigquery table, they should show up (after refresh) in the UI table.

-tools used
+Tools used:

-● Frontend framework:
+● Frontend framework: React
-○ React

 ● Bigquery API

 ● Bigquery Node.js SDK

 For the react-express project I used a boilerplate: https://github.com/bradtraversy/react_express_starter